 The CPI bus, which handles the communications between the data logger and GRANITE Measurement Modules, can accept addresses 1 to 120.
 Multiple GRANITE Measurement Modules may be connected to a single data logger using a daisy-chain or star topology.
 In both network configurations, as total cable length increases, the maximum possible bit rate decreases.
 Therefore, in networks with long cable lengths, it may be necessary to use the CPISpeed() instruction to decrease the CPI network bit rate from its default 250 kbps.
 Limitations on cable length and bit rate are discussed further in CPI network bit rate (p.
-32) and listed in Table 9-4 (p.
-33).
+31) and listed in Table 9-4 (p.
+32).

-usage and capacity of a CPI network.
+Use the CPI calculator at www.campbellsci.com/downloads/cpi-calculator 27 to estimate the usage and capacity of a CPI network.
 Select a CDM-VW305 when using a VWIRE 305.
 To avoid skipped scans and frame errors with a VWIRE 305 network, the CPI bus load should not exceed 75%.